Mycotox profile (Mold Exposure)

 Ochratoxin A (OTA)

 Ochratoxin A (OTA) is a nephrotoxic, immunotoxic, and carcinogenic mycotoxin.
 This chemical is produced by molds in the Aspergillus and Penicillium families.
-Exposure is primarily through contaminated foods such as cereals, grape juices, dairy, spices, wine, dried vine fruit, and coffee.
-Exposure to OTA can also come from inhalation exposure in water-damaged buildings.
+Exposure is primarily through inhalation in water-damaged buildings.
+Exposure to OTA can also come from contaminated foods such as cereals, grape juices, dairy, spices, wine, dried vine fruit, and coffee.
 OTA can lead to kidney disease and adverse neurological effects.
 Studies have shown that OTA can cause significant oxidative damage to multiple brain regions and the kidneys.
 Dopamine levels in the brain of mice have been shown to be decreased after exposure to OTA.

 Sterigmatocystin (STG) is a mycotoxin that is closely related to aflatoxin.
 STG is produced from several species of mold such as Aspergillus, Penicillium, and Bipolaris.
 It is considered to be carcinogenic, particularly in the cells of the GI tract and liver.
 STG has been found in the dust from damp carpets.
 It is also a contaminant of many foods including grains, corn, bread, cheese, spices, coffee beans, soybeans, pistachio nuts, and animal feed.
 In cases of lung aspergilloma, STG has been found in human tissue specimens.
 The toxicity of STG affects the liver, kidneys, and immune system.
 Tumors have been found in the lungs of rodents that were exposed to STG.
 Oxidative stress becomes measurably elevated during STG exposure, which causes a depletion of antioxidants such as glutathione, particularly in the liver.